saastechacademy/foundation/udm/beginner/product-feature.md

 ### Overview of Product Feature Management Entities

-UDM offers framework for managing product features and specifications.
+UDM offers a framework for managing product features and specifications.
 Key to this functionality are several interrelated entities: Product, ProductFeature, ProductFeatureType, ProductFeatureAppl, and ProductFeatureApplType.

 #### 1. Product Entity
 **Purpose**: Represents items for sale or use.